fndomitrovic/update_arcgis_layers/README.md

 <br />

 ### 3. Geography
 There are several ways to query for location.
-For this project, the query used a bounding box with four coordinates of the corners of the bounding box.
-It's also possible to query by location name.
+For this project, the query used a bounding box with four coordinates of the corners of the bounding box, but it is also possible to query by location name.
 <br />
 <br />

 ### Helpful resources for building queries:
 1. ChatGPT
    - prompt with "Write an Overpass API query for [features] in [location]'
-   - helps with writing the correct syntax, identifying what features are tagged as in OSM, + using operators for complex queries
+   - helps with writing the correct syntax, identifying what features are tagged as in OSM, & using operators for complex queries
 2. [Overpass Turbo](https://overpass-turbo.eu/)
    - Overpass API web interface
-   - View build queries & display queried data
+   - build queries & display queried data
-   - View JSON data of query before it is manipulated by Python scripts
+   - view JSON data of query before it is manipulated by Python scripts
 3. Overpass Turbo Wizard
-   - On Overpass Turbo website
+   - on Overpass Turbo website
-   - If you know the tags the features you want, this tool can help you build a query
+   - if you know the tags the features you need, this tool can help you build a query
 4. [Taginfo](https://taginfo.openstreetmap.org/)
    - OSM database of the meaning of different keys and key-value pairs
 5. [Overpass QL documentation](https://wiki.openstreetmap.org/wiki/Overpass_API/Overpass_QL)
-   - official documentation for Overpass QL
+   - official documentation for OSM Overpass Query Language
 <br />

 ## Potential errors & limitations
-The main error when running these tools & functions is the code having trouble connecting with the API.
+The main error when running these tools & functions is the script having trouble connecting with the API.
 1. Trouble connecting with OSM's Overpass API returns the following error message.
-Typically opening [Overpass Turbo]() on a web browser and running again while resolve this issue.
+Typically opening [Overpass Turbo]() on a web browser and running again resolves this issue.
 ```python
 'Request failed with status code 407'
 ```